-This page will collect our software outputs, that is, algorithms, codes of simulations, examples, etc.
+This page collects our recent outputs, that is, algorithms, codes of simulations, examples, etc.

 Software outputs of Z. Koldovský and V. Kautský, “Quick Algorithms for Independent Vector Extraction and Analysis Based on Exact Newton-Raphson Optimization, ” arXiv:1910.10242[eess.SP]: